kcgidw/kcvanilla/readme.md

 PRs are welcome.
 Please keep PRs scoped to one goal.

 Localization PRs are appreciated!
-Please note that I can't maintain translations myself and they may become outdated over time.
+Translators are welcome to credit themselves with a comment at the top of a localization file if desired.
+Please note that I'm unable to maintain translations, and they may become outdated over time.

 ## Credits and thanks